Critically fixed Thurston maps: classification, recognition, and twisting: Introduction

 We denote the set of critical points of a Thurston map $f$ by $\Crit(f)$.
-The set $\Post(f):=\bigcup_{n=1}^{\infty}f^n(\Crit(f))$ of the forward iterates of the critical points is called the \emph{postcritical set} of~$f$.
+The set $\Post(f):=\bigcup_{n=1}^{\infty}f^n(\Crit(f))$ of the forward orbits of the critical points is called the \emph{postcritical set} of~$f$.
 For critically fixed Thurston maps, we obviously have $\Post(f)=\Crit(f)$.
-Two Thurston maps are called \emph{combinatorially} (or \emph{Thurston}) \emph{equivalent} if they are conjugate up to isotopy relative to their postcritical sets; see Definition \ref{def: Thurston equivalence}.
+Two Thurston maps are called \emph{combinatorially} (or \emph{Thurston}) \emph{equivalent} (see Definition~\ref{def: Thurston equivalence}) if they are conjugate up to isotopy relative to their postcritical sets; see also Definition~\ref{def: isotopy equivalence} for the \emph{isotopy equivalence}.

 One of the key features of Thurston maps is that they often admit a description in purely combinatorial terms.
 A fundamental question in this context is whether a given Thurston map $f$ can be \emph{realized} by a rational map with the same combinatorics, that is, if $f$ is combinatorially equivalent to a rational map.
 William Thurston answered this question in his celebrated \emph{characterization of rational maps}: If a Thurston map $f$ has a \emph{hyperbolic orbifold} (this is always true, except for some well-understood special maps), then $f$ is realized by a rational map $F$ if and only if $f$ has no \emph{Thurston obstruction} \cite{DH_Th_char}.
 Such an obstruction is given by a finite collection of disjoint Jordan curves in $\Sp\setminus\Post(f)$ with certain invariance properties under the map $f$.
 Furthermore, the rational map $F$ is unique up to M\"{o}bius conjugation (see Section \ref{subsec: Thurston's characterization of rational maps} for more discussion).